Resilient-Labs/wu-tang-generator-bootcamp/README.md

 # Project: Wu-Tang Name Generator

-This project presents the user with 5 survey questions and based on those answers randomly generate their name.
+This project presents the user with 5 survey questions and based on those answers randomly generates their name.

 # Details
 Languages used — JavaScript, HTML5, CSS3.